Irish History

 (* for recommended books)

-*A History of Everyday Things in England — Lots of fun details and pictures.
+*A History of Everyday Things in England — Although it's not set in Ireland, this series presents tons of fun details and pictures.
 Organized rather randomly by century.

 English Social History (green book) — No pictures, rather boring.